If you have any questions not answered on the FAQ page or our website, please e-mail or call us at (541) 826-9220.

 A: Before applying for a Hearing Dog, you need to decide if you would benefit from having a Hearing Dog in your life.
 Please review the Application Process section of our website.
 After reviewing the application process, application requirements and points to consider, if you would like an information and application packet, you may request to have one sent to you using the convenient webform on the Application Process page.

-A: Before applying for a Program Assistance Dog, you need to decide if you would benefit from having a Program Assistance Dog in your life.
+A: Before applying for a Program Assistance Dog, you need to decide if you would benefit from having a Facility Dog in your life.
 Please review the Application Process section of our website.
 After reviewing the application process, application requirements and points to consider, if you would like an information and application packet, you may request to have one sent to you using the convenient webform on the Application Process page.

 A: Applicants must be adults who work with people who have physical, mental, or emotional challenges or disabilities.
 This may include: full-time physicians, teachers, counselors, and licensed therapists or counselors.